-- Take your time to perfect your ordering system – it took me 3 goes to fine tune my online ordering process, so give yourself time to learn and understand how to order online.
+- Take your time to perfect your ordering system – it took me 3 goes to fine-tune my online ordering process, so give yourself time to learn and understand how to order online.

 - Create lists – Create lists to help make shopping easier.

-- You can start adding to cart and continue adding to it throughout the week – place your order anywhere.
+- You can start adding to the cart and continue it throughout the week – place your order anywhere.
 You can start your order while waiting at the doctors for your appointment, while in your lunch break at work and finish it off the night before you want to pick it up.
 If you start an order from my phone, you can even complete it later from your computer because it remembers you!

-- Double check your produce quantities – on one of my first orders I thought I was ordering 10 potatoes, but instead I ordered 10 packs of 2kg of potatoes.
+- Double-check your produce quantities – on one of my first orders I thought I was ordering 10 potatoes, but instead I ordered 10 packs of 2kg of potatoes.
 Woolworths were very kind and allowed me to return 9 packs 🙂

 - Add notes to items – for example, I like to receive a few green bananas so I know they last through the week, and if I know I am making a mince dinner 5 days from my order date, I add a not asking for the expiry date to be beyond that date of 5 days.